gordonb3/oikomaticz/src/hardware/eHouse/README.txt

 Stability and efficiency precautions
 - eHouse Pro Server with eHouse PRO I/O processor utilization (~5-15%) RPI3
-- Domoticz processor utilization (1-5%) 	RPI3
+- Oikomaticz processor utilization (1-5%) 	RPI3

 In case of serious efficiency problems:
-- Domoticz software can be installed on another computer (RPI3 or more efficient 8 cores, PC, etc)
+- Oikomaticz software can be installed on another computer (RPI3 or more efficient 8 cores, PC, etc)
 - Disable AutoDiscovery after system setting up system (no changes any longer)